TheShadowblast123/VimbreWriter/README.md

-# vibreoffice
+# VimbreWriter

-*(Unfortunately, vibreoffice is still in an experimental stage, and I no longer have much time to work on it.
-Hope you enjoy it anyway!)*
+*(Unfortunately, vibreoffice was in an experimental stage, and the creator [seanyeh](https://.github.com/seanyeh) no longer has much time to work on it.
+So I guess I'm learning Visual basic to pick up the mantel)*

-vibreoffice is an extension for Libreoffice and OpenOffice that brings some of your favorite key bindings from vi/vim to your favorite office suite.
-It is obviously not meant to be feature-complete, but hopefully will be useful to both vi/vim neophytes and experts alike.
+VimbreWriter is an extension for Libreoffice and OpenOffice that brings some of your favorite key bindings from vi/vim to your favorite office suite, with a heavy focus on librewriter.

+Most of the rest of this readme is just going to be the original readme until I actually know what I'm doing.
+As of this first commit the project is not in a working state.

 ### Installation/Usage